aashrafh/invasion/README.md

 - [Technology](#tech)

 ## 🧐 About <a name = "about"></a>
 A proof of concept project to get my hands dirty during learning Redux and SVG.
+You can try it [here](https://aashrafh.github.io/Invasion/).

 ## 🎥 Demo
 <div name="demo" align="center" width=1189px>